Naciranalyst/PPR-data-analysis-with-SQL/README.md

 ###### * In this project, two datsets were used:
 1. First dataset: Peste des petits ruminants disease worldwide
 source: https://wahis.woah.org/#/dashboards/qd-dashboard  excracted in 26/06/2023.
-It contains row 11 785 and 17 columns
+It contains  11 785 rows and 17 columns.
 ​
-2. Second dataset: small ruminants number  from https://www.fao.org/livestock-systems/global-distributions/en/ two tables of number of sheep and goats per country
+2. Second dataset: small ruminants number etracted from https://www.fao.org/livestock-systems/global-distributions/en/ .
+Two tables of number of sheep and goats per country.
 ​
 **Definition of data: dataset of notified foci, cases and outbreaks of PPR from 2005-2023 worldwide.
 Exctracted from the database WAHIS of the World organisation for Animal Health (OIE).